muhammedanask101/SecurityMAK-Multitenant-Case-Management-System/README.md

 ## 🧠 Why This Project Exists

-SecureCase exists to show **how engineers should think** when building systems that handle sensitive data — especially in environments involving compliance, governance, or public trust.
+SecureCase exists to show **how engineers should think** when building systems that handle sensitive data, especially in environments involving compliance, governance, or public trust.

 It emphasizes:
 > *Good judgment over clever code.*